ondemandenv/odmd-contracts-base/.odmd/WEB_CLIENT_BDD_PATTERN.md

 ---

 **This pattern ensures comprehensive BDD coverage for all ONDEMANDENV services, from infrastructure APIs to user interfaces, with consistent test data and built-in error prevention.** 🧪

+## 🔒 Cycle Prevention
+- Web client is a consumer of services.
+Services must not depend on `webClientUrl` in their app stacks to avoid cycles.
+- Resolve all upstream service base URLs via `/odmd-share/...` or `getSharedValue(...)` and keep OAS `servers[0].url` empty; compose route templates at runtime using generated helpers.
+- Wiring is centralized in the ContractsLib root (`OndemandContracts.wireBuildCouplings()`); enver constructors declare producers/consumers and the root wires via `enver.wireCoupling({...upstreamEnvers})`.